MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

     1. Select the folder location where you want to create the project workspace.
     1. Enter a different solution name, if you want.
-    1. If required, select the checkbox to save the project and solution in the same folder.
+    1. If necessary, select the checkbox to save the project and solution in the same folder.
 For this tutorial, you don't need this option.
     1. Select **Create**.

    The **Create a new Teams application** window appears.